NicoAICP/PTPE/README.md

 # PTPE

-If you want to support this Project, feel free to do so on Ko-Fi https://ko-fi.com/nicoaicp
+If you want to support this Project, feel free to do so on [Ko-Fi](https://ko-fi.com/nicoaicp) Also join the Discord [here](https://discord.gg/zx6RAAw7YJ)!

 ## Building